Home and Away: Walsall vs. LA

 Wharf, UK, SX-70 Polaroid, 1999

-this was Theodore Dalrymple writing for New Jersey-based
+Theodore Dalrymple said this in an article he wrote for New Jersey-based

 promptly responded to with a message from Walsall, via the